PLCHome/ioBroker.pylontech/README.md

 If errors occur because the adapter requests data that the batteries do not provide, the request can be stopped here.
 The adapter was built on the basis of re-engineering, so I may have to make improvements.
 If there are too many objects for you, you can also reduce the data here.

-#### Download the battery information data

-The command “info -n-” is always written to the console.
-Here you will find information about which serial number the individual batteries have.
-It is needed for the object tree.
-If this is switched off, the information will not be transmitted to the ioBroker.

-#### Download the battery power data

-The "pwr" command is always written to the console.
-The command “pwr -n-” is only written to the console if this is set here.
-Here you will find information about the positions of the individual batteries.
-It is needed for the object tree.
-If this is switched off, the information from the "pwr" command is not transferred to the ioBroker and the "pwr -n-" command is not issued.

-#### Download the battery statistics data

-The command “stat -n-” is only written to the console if this is set here.

 #### Download the battery cells data

 The command “bat -n-” is only written to the console if this is set here.